 The Royal Australian Historical Society (RAHS) is committed to good governance practices that support the organisation’s core goals.
-Overall, the Society is governed by the RAHS Council – a body of twelve representatives elected from financial members of the Society.
-The Council meets ten to twelve times a year and annually elects an executive committee to implement key strategic initiatives and support the Society’s staff in delivering core operational activities.
+The RAHS Council – a body of twelve representatives elected by our members – runs the organisation.
+The Council meets ten to twelve times throughout the year.
+After every annual general meeting, the Council elects an executive committee to support our employees in delivering our strategic initiatives and core operational activities.

 Below are the main governance information and policies that underpin how the Society makes its decisions and conducts its core activities.

 Your Title Goes Here

 The Royal Australian Historical Society is a not-for-profit organisation limited by guarantee.
 As a registered charity, it is subject to the rules of the Australian Charities and Not for Profits Commission (ACNC).
 Our charity details are available on the ACNC charity register.

 ABN: 91 000 027 654

 The new RAHS Constitution was presented to members for approval at the 2013 Annual General Meeting.

 Other Key Documents